Have you ever searched for something on Google, clicked on a website, and been completely dissatisfied with what you found?

 Navigational Search Queries

-Searching to find a specific website or specific web page.
+Searching to find a specific website or a specific web page.

 Think, branded search:

 As you can see the search results are focused on the WWE brand.
 If you offer a specific brand on your website, make sure to include that name in the title tag.
-Searchers are interested in the brand meaning they isn’t room for discovery or education.
+Searchers interested in the brand are lower in the funnel since they know specifically what they are looking for.

 Also, don’t forget to optimize for your brand!
 Make sure to let Google know who you are.